Common blackbird: Description

 The common blackbird of the nominate subspecies T. m. merula is 23.5–29 cm in length, has a long tail, and weighs 80–125 g.
 The adult male has glossy black plumage, blackish-brown legs, a yellow eye-ring and an orange-yellow bill.
-The bill darkens somewhat in winter.
+Its bill darkens somewhat in winter.
 The adult female is sooty-brown with a dull yellowish-brownish bill, a brownish-white throat and some weak mottling on the breast.
-The juvenile is similar to the female, but has pale spots on the upperparts, and the very young juvenile also has a speckled breast.
-Young birds vary in the shade of brown, with darker birds presumably males.
-The first year male resembles the adult male, but has a dark bill and weaker eye ring, and its folded wing is brown, rather than black like the body plumage.
+The juvenile is similar to the female, but has pale spots on its upperparts, and the very young juvenile also has a speckled breast.
+Young birds vary in shade of brown, darker birds are presumably male.
+The first year male resembles the adult male, but has a dark bill and weaker eye ring.
+Its folded wing is brown, rather than black like the body plumage.